ducanhnguyen/reinforcement-learning/README.md

 The order is from the left to the right, from above to below.
 Human plays first (x).
 The machine is 'o' player.
 Finally, the machine wins.

 You can realize that the machine is not extremely intelligent.
-The main reason is that, in the training phase, we play tic-tac-toe randomly without any human knowledge.
+The main reason is that in the training phase, we play tic-tac-toe randomly without any human knowledge.

 <img src="https://github.com/ducanhnguyen/reinforcement-learning/blob/master/img/tic_tac_toe.png" width="450">

 The result of this match will be used to train again.
 That is the meaning of the word 'reinforcement learning'.
-When we playe more, the machine will be more intelligent.
+When we play more, the machine will be more intelligent.